timm167/lms-backend/USAGE.md

 # Set Up and Usage

-## Remote Server access
+## Remote Server access (not recommended)
 - The easiest way to use the site is to access https://timm167.github.io/lms-frontend/
 - The backend is hosted remotely on render
 - Note that it is hosted on a free plan so uptime is not gauranteeed.
 It is redeployed every two hours so downtime should not last longer than that.
-- Limited memory means that the 'generate data' button in playground does not work well unless deployed locally.
-- Also the database may take time to update meaning the experience is slow.
+⚠️ Playground features are unreliable on remote server due non-persisting data and memory limits.

 Check Server availability at: https://stats.uptimerobot.com/0pKZ4j5FWK